Mortgages

 How much can I borrow if I'm self employed?

-You can still borrow up to 3.5 times your salary, but you’ll need to provide more documentation to prove your income than if you were employed.
+You can still borrow up to 4 times your salary if you are a first time buyer (and 3.5 times your salary if you are a subsequent buyer), but you’ll need to provide more documentation to prove your income than if you were employed.

 Our guide: How to get a mortgage when you’re self employed has all the information you need.